noxellegroup/Manavta/sample_questions.md

 * Patient is going in cardiac arrest and twitching
 * I'm suffering from irritability, abdominal pain and dizziness from the last few days
 * What are the complications of pneumonia and lung abscess?
+* How to treat someone poisoned by carbon monoxide?
+* What department does lung abscess belong to?